runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

     .ToReactiveProperty();
 ```

-All IObservable instances can become a ReactiveProperty.
+All IObservable instances can become ReactiveProperty.

 ## Validation

-The ReactiveProperty class implements the INotifyDataErrorInfo interface.
+The ReactiveProperty class implements INotifyDataErrorInfo interface.

 ### Set custom validation logics

-You can set the custom validation logic using the SetValidateNotifyError method.
+You can set custom validation logic using the SetValidateNotifyError method.

 ```cs
 var name = new ReactiveProperty<string>()
     .SetValidateNotifyError(x => string.IsNullOrWhiteSpace(x) ?
 "Error message" : null);
 ```

-In the valid value case, the validation logic should return null.
+In the correct value case, validation logic should return null.
-In the invalid value case, the logic should return a error message.
+In invalid value case, logic should return an error message.

 ### Work with DataAnnotations

 This class can work together with the DataAnnotations.
-You can set the validation attribute using the SetValidateAttribute method.
+You can set validation attribute using the SetValidateAttribute method.

 ```cs
 class ViewModel